ROPIMASI/CryptoCorePack/README.md

 ### Features in future versions (1.1.0):
    + A asymmetric cryptography class:
       - A method returns one asymmetric-encrypted text from one given decrypted text and one password, both as arguments;
-      - A method returns one asymmetric-encrypted text, without password;
+      - A method returns one asymmetric-encrypted text, without password.

   <br>